top of page

 Search

-Sunday Worship will be in the Sanctuary this week.
+Sunday Worship will be in Fellowship Hall this week..
 But an online option is also available.
 To join us for livestreaming of worship at 10:30 a.m. go to the Prospect Presbyterian Church channel on YouTube.
 By joining us in the livestream you will be able to join the discussion and send prayer requests to the worship leaders.
 (At 10:30 AM click the blue link or go to www.prospectchurch.org.)

 Other Sunday Worship Information

-Leading worship this week is Pastor Jessica Dixon-Ebner with Leeroy Moyo serving as the Liturgist.
+Leading worship this week is Pastor Jessica Dixon-Ebner.
+Sipiwe Moyo will be serving as the Liturgist.
 Music is led by Music Director, Peter Ncanywa.
-Running Media is Gerrit Niemeijer.
-Fellowship Time this week is hosted by Chip Erway.
+Running Media is Claudette Vaught and Caroline Berry.
+John Pearson will be greeting.
+Fellowship Time this week is hosted by Barbara Quackenbos.

 A Bulletin can be printed to follow along with the service.